folio-org/folio-org.github.io/guides/install-frontend-module.md

 ## Verify MD and required interfaces

-First ensure that this new module's ModuleDescriptor is deployed, and that any required interfaces are already available.
+First ensure that this new module's [ModuleDescriptor](/guides/module-descriptor/) is deployed, and that any required interfaces are available.

 For example, consider the `ui-users` module.
 Obtain its MD and extract the "requires" section: